Skip to main content

 Public validator

-The core Moral Trade protocol now has a public check surface.
+The core Moral Trade protocol has an inspectable check surface.

-The validator publishes required proposal fields, status values, factor codes, evidence schemas, and provenance objects so the core feature is inspectable like MPGF.
+The validator publishes required proposal fields, status values, factor codes, evidence schemas, and provenance objects for reviewers and advanced users.

 Core profile